 The winds showed their presence on my trip with the car door whipped open when I got out of the vehicle at just over the 5,000 foot elevation mark.
 Hail belted us and whatever warmth we had when we left the car was instantly stolen by the wind.

-Up on the summit, structures are changed to the mountain – and all are designed to survive 300 mph winds.
+Up on the summit, structures are chained to the mountain – and all are designed to survive 300 mph winds.
 In April 1934, the weather observatory on the summit recorded a 231 mph wind, a land based record.